Skip to content

 The Information Transition: from ARPANET to the present, roughly 55 years.
 Still in progress.

-Gramsci, writing from an Italian prison cell in the early 1930s, described interregnums in terms that land differently now than they did a decade ago: "The old is dying and the new cannot be born; in this interregnum a great variety of morbid symptoms appear."
+Gramsci, writing from an Italian prison cell in the early 1930s, described interregnums in terms that land differently now: "The old is dying and the new cannot be born; in this interregnum a great variety of morbid symptoms appear."
 He cataloged them — resurgent nationalism, conspiracy thinking, charismatic strongmen, apocalyptic rhetoric.
 He was describing the 1930s.
 Read his list again and tell us which decade you picture.

 His deeper insight was structural, not political: interregnums are not randomly chaotic.
 They are chaotic in predictable ways.
 The morbid symptoms repeat because the cause repeats — a vacuum of legitimate authority that desperate people rush to fill.